bihor/fp_newsletter/Documentation/Administrator/Index.rst

 - It does not work correct.
 What can I do?

   Maybe you need to set the storage PID twice: via plugin and via TypoScript.
+  Note, that you need an own page for the newsletter unsubscription.